We look at some of the key mistakes people make when it comes to retirement planning.

 Make sure you contribute to a private pension to ensure you have a more comfortable retirement.

-Pensions have had bad press over the years and it can be tempting to think of using other ways to prepare for retirement.
+These pensions have had bad press over the years and it can be tempting to think of using other ways to prepare for retirement.

-However, in reality, there are few more tax efficient savings vehicles than a pension.
+However, in reality, there are few more tax-efficient savings vehicles than a pension.

-If you are a basic rate taxpayer then for every £80 you contribute to your pension then the Government will give you an extra £20.
+If you are a Basic Rate taxpayer then for every £80 you contribute to your pension then the Government will give you an extra £20.

-If you are a higher rate taxpayer the deal is even better as you only need to contribute £60 and the Government will top it up to £100.
+If you are a Higher Rate taxpayer the deal is even better as you only need to contribute £60 and the Government will top it up to £100.

 Added to this if you are in a workplace pension scheme then your employer must also make a contribution to your pension.

-Soaring house prices mean many people think they can sell their home, move somewhere smaller and live off the profits in retirement.
+Many people think they can sell their home, move somewhere smaller and live off the profits in retirement.